Elton John: 1969–1973: Empty Sky to Goodbye Yellow Brick Road

 On the advice of music publisher Steve Brown, John and Taupin began writing more complex songs for John to record for DJM.
 The first was the single "I've Been Loving You" (1968), produced by Caleb Quaye, Bluesology's former guitarist.
 In 1969, with Quaye, the drummer Roger Pope and the bassist Tony Murray, John recorded another single, "Lady Samantha", and an album, Empty Sky.
 For their follow-up album, Elton John, John and Taupin enlisted Gus Dudgeon as producer and Paul Buckmaster as musical arranger.

 Elton John was released in April 1970 on DJM Records/Pye Records in the UK and Uni Records in the US, and established the formula for subsequent albums: gospel-chorded rockers and poignant ballads.
 The album's first single, "Border Song", peaked at 92 on the Billboard Hot 100.
 The second, "Your Song", reached number seven in the UK Singles Chart and number eight in the US, becoming John's first hit single as a singer.
 The album soon became his first hit album, reaching number four on the US Billboard 200 and number five on the UK Albums Chart.

-Backed by the former Spencer Davis Group drummer Nigel Olsson and the bassist Dee Murray, John's first American concert took place at the Troubadour in Los Angeles, California, on 25 August 1970, and was a success.
+Backed by the former Spencer Davis Group rhythm section, drummer Nigel Olsson and bassist Dee Murray, John's first American concert took place at the Troubadour in Los Angeles, California, on 25 August 1970, and was a success.
 The concept album Tumbleweed Connection was released in October 1970 and reached number two in the UK and number five in the US.
 The live album 17-11-70 (titled 11–17–70 in the US) was recorded at a live show aired from A&R Studios on WABC-FM in New York City.
 Sales of the live album took a blow in the US when an east-coast bootlegger released the performance several weeks before the official album, including all 60 minutes of the aircast, not just the 40 minutes selected by Dick James Music.